-1-Sentence-Summary: A Promised Land is former president Barack Obama’s memoir in which he tells the stories of his background, how he got into politics, and what it was like for him being the president from 2009 to 2017, including his role in the killing of Osama bin Laden and passing the Affordable Care Act.
+1-Sentence-Summary: A Promised Land is former president Barack Obama’s memoir in which he explains how he got into politics, what it was like for him to be president of the United States from 2009 to 2017, and how he felt during some of his biggest achievements, like passing the Affordable Care Act.

 Read in: 4 minutes

 Favorite quote from the author:

 Love him or hate him, Barack Obama is an American icon.
 He made history as the first Black president of the United States.
 He also received the Nobel Peace Prize.
 In his memoir A Promised Land, we get a deeply personal, riveting history of the president.

 We follow him on his journey from unremarkable child of a single mother living in Honolulu, Hawaii, to becoming the first African-American leading in the White House.
 We know him as a charismatic and gifted leader, but you’ll be surprised to hear a story full of struggle, self-doubt, and turmoil even to the point where he nearly gave up on politics.

 - Barack wanted to change the world from a young age, and he almost gave up trying to do so by political means.